 Where to apply for a work visa

-There are two places in the Netherlands where you may apply for a Russian work visa:
+There are four places in the Netherlands where you may apply for a Russian work visa:

 - to apply for a visa - only prior to an appointment on Monday, Tuesday, Thursday and Friday from 10.00 till 11.00, the applicant must be present in person;